chiatk/ozone_api/README.md

 ## Thanks

-Thanks to the contributions of [Chia Mine](https://github.com/Chia-Mine/clvm-js), MetaMask, and DeBank to crypto, we stand on your shoulders to complete this project. (🌱, 🌱)
+Thanks to the contributions of [Goby Open API](https://github.com/GobyWallet/openapi)

-Also, thanks to Catcoin for the token list.